venkatabhinavgale/reskin-enercare/wp-content/plugins/accelerated-mobile-pages/readme.txt

 == Changelog ==

-= 1.0.77.7 (21st June 2021) =
-* Added: AMP Optimizer (SSR) Support #5034

-= 1.0.77.6 (12th June 2021) =
-* Fixed: Custom JavaScript is not allowed error when analytics added by All in one SEO #5062

-= 1.0.77.5 (10th June 2021) =
+= 1.0.77.13 (16th July 2021) =
-* Fixed: Some issues found while refresh the individual extension from the Extension section #5056
+* Fixed: FooGallery plugin not working with AMP #5090
-* Fixed: Referenced AMP URL is self-canonical AMP when AMP takeover is enabled #5053
+* Fixed: Console error when Back to Top link option is enabled #5091
-* Fixed: Remove AMP blocks from options panel for CWV #5052
-* Fixed: Incorrect link in the Breadcrumb #5050
+* Fixed: Exclude Categories is not working #5088
-* Fixed: Blank taxonomy in option panel #5037
+* Fixed: Long word post title not breaking in mobile view #5092

+= 1.0.77.12 (12th July 2021) =
+* Fixed: Exclude categories loop not working #5088
-* Fixed: Featured image not working for specific usecase in amp #5058
+* Fixed: Endpoint '?amp' not working with plain permalink #5087

-= 1.0.77.4 (1st June 2021) =
+= 1.0.77.11 (6th July 2021) =
-* Improvements: Added dynamic copyright code so that year changes automatically #5019
-* Improvements: Added  Smart Sticky Header Extension #5001
-* Fixed: View Non-amp version link redirecting to 404 using custom permalink #5039
-* Fixed: Headline error in schema when adding more than 110 characters in title #5033
+* Improvements: Improved readme.txt for newer features #5080
+* Fixed: SVG images are loading with a bigger size in the AMP version #5084
-* Fixed: Aq_resize.process() error in error logs #5041
+* Fixed: Removed the percentage symbol beside AMP icon in dashboard #5082
-* Fixed: Google Fonts are not getting saved while using Safari #4978
-* Fixed: The tag 'animatetransform' is disallowed validation error #5043
-* Fixed: Debug Warning Function get_magic_quotes_gpc() is deprecated #5035
-* Fixed: Debug Warning Trying to get property 'ID' of non-object #5046
+* Fixed: Gallery thumbnail image improved #5003

 Full changelog available [ at changelog.txt](https://plugins.svn.wordpress.org/accelerated-mobile-pages/trunk/changelog.txt)